My Entire High School Sinking into the Sea: Plot

-Dash (voiced by Schwartzman) and his best friend Assaf (Watts) are sophomores at Tides High School, a school located at a cliff edge above a fault line.
-The friends write as a team for the school newspaper, edited by mutual friend Verti (Rudolph).
+Dash and his best friend Assaf are sophomores at Tides High School, a school located at a cliff edge above a fault line.
+The friends write as a team for the school newspaper, edited by mutual friend Verti.
 But one day Verti assigns Assaf to write a story solo about the new auditorium opening in the top floor, and Dash clearly picks up a relationship forming between Assaf and Verti.
 Feeling angered and betrayed, Dash writes a hurtful article about Assaf that provokes Principal Grimm to put a mark on his permanent record.
 Dash breaks into the school archives to find his record, but discovers evidence that Grimm had forged the inspection report for the auditorium.
 He also runs into Mary, a junior overachiever trying to find her confiscated cell phone.
 Dash tries to warn the rest of the students, but gets thrown into detention along with Mary for breaking into the archives, right when the auditorium opens causing the school to break off the cliff and fall into the ocean.

 Dash rescues Assaf and Verti from the sophomore level library, and Verti figures out that they can swim through the seawater by breathing trapped pockets of air.
 Dash nearly drowns, but is rescued by Lunch Lady Lorraine.
 At the junior level floor, the teachers are trying to bring surviving kids in line.
 It takes Lorraine to calm down a riot; she further shows her survival skills by saving Verti from a group of drug dealing students.
 The trio plus Lorraine and Mary decide to make it to the roof, but no one else wants to follow them.
 At the senior level floor, they find Brent Daniels organizing a hostile cult around him.
 They then find Grimm, who admits to the forgery.
 Grimm points out that they can scale to the roof using the back of the auditorium bleachers, and then sacrifices his life to open the bleachers up.
 The five friends reach the roof just as rescue helicopters arrive.
 Lorraine rescues a handful of other students while some others escape using a makeshift raft.
 Dash and Assaf vow to write a book about the disaster.

 Many weeks later, the surviving students attend a party for the release of Dash and Assaf's book, Our Entire High School Sinking into the Sea.
 Reviews of the book come out mixed to negative because of Dash's turgid prose.
 Lorraine notes to Dash that she has a new year's worth of students to feed and take care of, before leaving the party.